Transforming Society in the Digital Age with the World's Most Advanced Computing

 We have achieved some impressive concrete research results, including a world-first advance with our "Digital Annealer" which employs an annealing method (algorithm specific to combinatorial optimization problems) that is inspired by quantum phenomena from the digital circuit technology of silicon semiconductors.
 Another is our "Content-Aware Computing", which achieves both calculation accuracy and the speeding up of AI/machine learning processing by automatically controlling calculation accuracy.

-In addition, the Quantum Computing Research Center is engaged in medium- to long-term research towards the realization of quantum computers, including joint research projects with global research institutes across all technological layers of quantum computing.
+In addition, the Quantum Laboratory is engaged in medium- to long-term research towards the realization of quantum computers, including joint research projects with global research institutes across all technological layers of quantum computing.
 One of Fujitsu's key strengths is that these R & D activities are conducted not only at our sites in Japan, but also at overseas R & D sites in North America, Europe, China, and beyond, as well as at world-class research institutions.
 We are all working together to conduct multi-disciplinary research, from hardware such as quantum devices to software and algorithms.

 Realizing Diverse Innovation, Including Drug Discovery, Logistics, and Design